Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Abstract

 \section{Abstract}

-The notion of Sinkhorn divergence has recently gained popularity in machine learning and statistics, as it makes feasible the use of smoothed optimal transportation distances for data analysis.
+The notion of entropy-regularized optimal transport, also known as Sinkhorn divergence, has recently gained popularity in machine learning and statistics, as it makes feasible the use of smoothed optimal transportation distances for data analysis.
 The Sinkhorn divergence allows the fast computation of an entropically regularized Wasserstein distance between two probability distributions supported on a finite metric space of (possibly) high-dimension.
-For data sampled from one or two unknown probability distributions, we derive central limit theorems for empirical Sinkhorn divergences.
+For data sampled from one or two unknown probability distributions, we derive the distributional limits of the empirical Sinkhorn divergence and its centered version (Sinkhorn loss).
 We also propose a bootstrap procedure which allows to obtain new test statistics for measuring the discrepancies between multivariate probability distributions.
-The strategy of proof uses the notions of directional Hadamard differentiability and delta-method in this setting.
-It is inspired by the results in the work of Sommerfeld and Munk in \cite{sommerfeld2016inference} on the asymptotic distribution of empirical Wasserstein distance on finite space using un-regularized transportation costs.
+Our work is inspired by the results of Sommerfeld and Munk in \cite{sommerfeld2016inference} on the asymptotic distribution of empirical Wasserstein distance on finite space using unregularized transportation costs.
+Incidentally we also analyze the asymptotic distribution of entropy-regularized Wasserstein distances when the regularization parameter tends to zero.
 Simulated and real datasets are used to illustrate our approach.
-A comparison with existing methods to measure the discrepancy between multivariate distributions is also proposed.